 General Information

-- Kythnos in Greece belongs to the island complex of the Cyclades in the Aegean.
+- Kythnos in Greece belongs to the Cyclades island complex in the Aegean.
 It occupies the 9th place in the ranking in terms of area, after Ios and before Mykonos

 - Kythnos has changed many names.
 In ancient times, it was called Dryopis or Ofiousa, because it was inhabited by Dryopes who had developed a thriving community.
-Later, after the 12th century AD, it was named Thermia, due to the hot thermal baths of the island.
+Later, after the 12th century AD, it was named Thermia due to the island’s hot thermal baths.
 In fact, the locals still call it Thermia.

 - The thermal baths of Kythnos were built and operated at the request of King Otto and Queen Amalia.
 It was a tourist attraction for the elderly, especially those with arthritic or muscular problems.
 Queen Amalia loved Kythnos and would visit it often for the baths.
-The marble baths, which had been created for the needs of the royal couple, have been saved.
+The marble baths, created for the royal couple, have been saved.
 The island has 92 beaches and small bays, which are accessible either on foot, by vehicle, or by boat.
-Most of the beaches are sandy, but there are also a few with small pebbles.
+Most beaches are sandy, but a few have small pebbles.

 - An ancient city was found in Vryokastro, which had been inhabited from the 10th century BC up until the 7th century AD.
-The excavations continue to this day, with findings that show several ritual sites with two sanctuaries, Asclepius and Aphrodite.
+The excavations continue to this day, with findings indicating several ritual sites, including two sanctuaries: Asclepius and Aphrodite.
 Statuettes of female and child figures, as well as heads of girls, torsos of boys, and the head of Asclepius, are some of the findings, and even gold is said to have been found.

 Where is Kythnos, Greece?